-In 2015, the Compensation Committee began the process of formally reviewing competitive market compensation data and directed Compensia to develop a peer group of companies against which Energy Recovery's overall compensation may be compared.
+In 2015, the Compensation Committee began the process of formally reviewing competitive market compensation data and directed Compensia to develop a peer group of companies against which our overall compensation may be compared.
 While we have historically believed that we have a unique footprint that makes such comparisons extremely difficult, based on the advice of our advisors, we attempt to find meaningful comparisons and periodically test and adjust such peers to better reflect our relative position.
-We conducted our latest assessment in 2020 and updated our list of peers that were used for our 2021 compensation decisions utilizing a process similar to past years.
-Our peer group consists of companies in industrial machinery, clean technology, oil and gas industries and broader technology industries that are comparable to us in terms of revenue, market capitalization, headcount, and location, where possible.
-Our peers were relatively similar to the Company in terms of revenue and market cap and had median revenue of approximately \$102 million and a median market cap of approximately \$600 million at the time of our 2021 executive officer compensation assessment.
+We conducted our latest assessment in early 2022 and updated our list of peers that were used for our 2022 compensation decisions utilizing a process similar to past years.
+Our peer group consists of companies in industrial machinery, clean technology, oil and gas industries and broader technology and health care equipment industries that are comparable to us in terms of revenue, market capitalization, headcount, and location, where possible.
+Our peers were relatively similar to the Company in terms of revenue and market cap and had median revenue of approximately \$191 million and a median market cap of approximately \$1.35 billion at the time of our 2022 executive officer compensation assessment.

-As part of this process, the following peer group companies were identified and used by Compensia in its 2021 compensation assessment that was relied upon by the Compensation Committee for its 2021 executive pay decision-making:
+As part of this process, the following peer group companies were identified and used by Compensia in its 2022 compensation assessment that was relied upon by the Compensation Committee for its 2022 executive pay decision-making: